Learning to fly a drone can be a bit tricky, especially if you’ve got no one to walk you through the process.

 Intelligent flight modes: This is where the drone is able to autonomously pilot itself in order carry out certain manoeuvres.
 These are commonplace amongst high quality camera drones designed for aerial photography and cinematography.

 Headless mode: When the drone takes off in headless mode, it will remember its forward facing direction.
 From there on out, no matter which way the drone is facing, pushing forward on the transmitter will cause the drone to go in the direction it was facing when it took off.
+Check out our full guide on headless mode for more information.

 Your First Flight